+Mpumalanga

+Capital: Nelspruit Principal languages:

+ciSwati 20.9%

+siSwati 30,8% isiZulu 26,4% isiNdebele 12,1%

-As the first international toll road in Africa, the Maputo Corridor is attracting investment and releasing the local economic potential of the landlocked parts of the country.
-It will thus generate sustainable economic growth that will lead to sustainable high-quality jobs.
+Population: 3 508 000 (Mid-Year Population Estimates, 2007) Area (km2): 79 490 As the first international toll road in Africa, the Maputo Corridor is attracting investment and releasing the local economic potential of the land-locked parts of the country.
 The best-performing sectors in the province include mining, manufacturing and services.
-Tourism and agroprocessing are potential growth sectors in the province.
+Tourism and agriprocessing are potential growth sectors in the province.

-Mpumalanga falls mainly within the grassland biome.
-The escarpment and the Lowveld form a transitional zone between this grassland area and the savanna biome.
+Mpumalanga falls mainly within the Grassland Biome.
+The escarpment and the Lowveld form a transitional zone between this grassland area and the Savanna Biome.

 Long stretches of undulating grasslands change abruptly into thickly forested ravines and thundering waterfalls of the escarpment, only to change again into the subtropical wildlife splendour of the Lowveld.
 Sabie and Graskop provide a large part of the country's total forestry products.
 These forestry plantations are an ideal backdrop for ecotourism opportunities, with a variety of popular hiking trails, a myriad waterfalls, patches of indigenous forest and many nature reserves.